Near Sioux Falls in Lincoln County, South Dakota — The American Midwest (Upper Plains)

 Erected by South Dakota Department of Game, Fish and Parks.

 Location.
 43° 28.656′ N, 96° 35.66′ W. Marker is near Sioux Falls, South Dakota, in Lincoln County.
-Marker can be reached from 480th Avenue (County Road 135) north of 270th Street, on the right when traveling north.
+It can be reached from 480th Avenue (County Road 135) north of 270th Street, on the right when traveling north.
 The marker stands outside the visitor center to Good Earth State Park.
 Touch for map.
 Marker is at or near this postal address: 26924 480th Ave, Sioux Falls SD 57108, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-1980s (here, next to this marker); 1870s to the Present (a few steps from this marker); 1888 (a few steps from this marker); 1870s (within shouting distance of this marker); 1714 (within shouting distance of this marker); 1600s (within shouting distance of this marker); 1300s (within shouting distance of this marker); Sacred Images (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: 1980s (here, next to this marker); 1870s to the Present (a few steps from this marker); 1888 (a few steps from this marker); 1870s (within shouting distance of this marker); 1714 (within shouting distance of this marker); 1600s (within shouting distance of this marker); 1300s (within shouting distance of this marker); Sacred Images (within shouting distance of this marker).
 Touch for a list and map of all markers in Sioux Falls.